 Before You Start

-Your torrent client gives you a few options to configure your downloading, like adding a category or changing the destination folder or adding a speed limit and you can see the details of the package.
-Next, hit the OK button.
-While downloading you can monitor the number of peers, seeds, your download speed, and the estimated time of finishing.
+Your torrent client has a few options to configure your downloading, like adding a category, changing the destination folder or adding a speed limit.
+You can also use it to see the package’s details.

 After You’ve Finished

-There is no exact answer to how long should you store the files you’ve downloaded.
-It’s simply an ethical belief to store for as long as you downloaded.
-We recommend 48 hours as a courtesy to help others.
+There is no precise timescale for how long you should store the files you’ve downloaded.
+However, it’s polite to store files for as long as you downloaded.
+Storing them for 48 hours is courteous and will help others.

-Seeding starts automatically, so it’s not necessary to do anything in order to start this.
+Seeding starts automatically, so you don’t need to do anything in order to start it.

 How To Choose Your Torrent Client

-Choosing the best torrent client seems pretty straightforward, but many factors should be taken into consideration.
-Here is a quick rundown of the different torrent clients available, and you can find an in-depth comparison in our torrent clients post.
+Choosing the best torrent client seems pretty straightforward, but there are plenty of factors to consider.
+Here is a quick rundown of the different torrent clients available.
+You can find a more in-depth comparison in our torrent clients post.

-qBitTorrent has nearly everything most torrenters will need.
-It has open source code made for customization, smooth and lightweight skin, and a lot of other useful features.
+qBitTorrent has nearly everything that most torrenters will need.
+It has open source code for customization, a smooth and lightweight skin, and a lot of other useful features.
+These include:

-Features include: BitTorrent protocol encryption, torrent prioritization, torrent querying, selective content download, torrent creation, remote access, and RSS subscription.
-You can search for torrents from within the client, and the built-in media player helps when you would like to check your downloaded media.
+You can search for torrents from within the client.
+In addition, the built-in media player helps you check your downloaded media.

-Transmission started life as a Mac and Linux-only BitTorrent client, where it began to collect users.
-Windows users are now able to get in on the act.
+Transmission started life as a Mac- and Linux-only BitTorrent client.
+It began to collect users and nowadays Windows users can also get in on the act.

 Vuze is the descendant of the original BitTorrent clients.
-As time has passed, Vuze was able to constantly improve and change, for the benefit of the user.
+As time has passed, Vuze has improved and changed for the benefit of its users.

-There are plenty of other BitTorrent clients out there, but from our testing and experience, qBittorent is the best.
+There are plenty of other BitTorrent clients out there.
+Based on our testing and experience, qBittorent is the best of the bunch.

 Is Torrenting Illegal

 Torrenting is not illegal!
-Despite what many people have to say, torrenting is entirely legal and one of the best methods to share large files with large audiences.
+Despite what many people think, torrenting is entirely legal.
+It is one of the best ways to share large files with large audiences.
 However, there are some caveats to watch out for.

-The Torrent peer-to-peer protocol (BitTorrent) is an entirely legal file-sharing technology.
-By the same token, it’s important to understand the difference between the legality of the technology itself and the way of using it.
+The torrent peer-to-peer protocol (BitTorrent) is an entirely legal file-sharing technology.
+However, there is a difference between the legality of the technology itself and the way you use it.

-The legality of your torrents totally depends on many factors like your locations and the copyrights referred to the file.
-Laws and copyright policies differ in each country, so before you start downloading anything via Torrent, you should check out your country’s statement about it.
-Torrenting should be a personal decision.
+The legality of your torrents depends on factors such as your location and the copyrights that apply to the files you download.
+Laws and copyright policies differ from country to country.
+As such, before you start torrenting, you should check out your country’s stance on it.

 BitTorrent is a legal technology for transferring information.
 If you choose to download torrent files that are owned by someone else and protected by copyright, you are doing something illegal.